Business

 If you’re a chair renter, suite renter, or in any way ridin’ solo in your barber career, you may be paying too much for your professional and general barber liability insurance.

-Independent barbers, even if they own their own suite, do not need a full business owners policy.
+Independent barbers, even if they own their own suite, do not need a full business owner's policy.
 Chances are, all you need is individual professional and general liability coverage.
 Don’t get us wrong, you can never be too protected or too prepared, but you can save a buck or two.

 The National Barbers Insurance offers the most affordable and comprehensive barber liability insurance around.
 Plus, our barber liability insurance follows you wherever you take your career and practice your passion!